 Providing the best possible environment for new game developer talent and new game companies to start successful businesses is the job of incubators.
-Much of Game Hub Scandinavia’s efforts in job creation and research centers on the four incubators connected to Game Hub Scandinavia.
+Much of Game Hub Scandinavia’s efforts in job creation and research centers on the three incubators connected to Game Hub Scandinavia.

 The gaming industry is characterized by its rapidly changing nature, which makes it especially important that developers have the capability to adapt and grow to accommodate for, often unforeseen, changes in the industry landscape.
 Game Hub Scandinavia intends to demonstrate how the newest knowledge from university researchers can become useful to companies in the games industry.

 University of Skövde teaching at Central Academy of Fine Arts in Beijing By Games Researcher Marcus Toftedahl from the University of Skövde Lars Kristensen and Jenny Brusk helping the Chinese students During ten [...]